Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 4. The reset button wasnt shuffling the cards

-5. Users are able to spam click the cards causing the game to crash.
+5. Users can spam click the cards causing the game to crash.
     - I wanted to ensure that the player is unable to click more than 2 cards at a time until the code checks if the cards match.

 6. The contact form wasnt functioning.